IncentroNext/mockmate/README.md

 A mapping consist of a rule and a response.
 If a request matches with a rule, its linked response is returned.
 If no rules match, a 404 Not Found is returned.

+You can set multiple fields in a rule.
+These are combined with logical AND.

 You can add a priority to a rule.
 When multiple rules match, the rule with the highest priority wins.
 When there are ties, one of them will be selected at random.